ManimCommunity/manim/docs/source/installation/troubleshooting.rst

 --------------------------------

-If ``choco install manimce`` failed, it is because Python was not added to your ``PATH`` variable properly.
+If ``choco install manimce`` failed, it is likely because Python was not added to your ``PATH`` variable properly.
 Try running the following commands in your terminal:

 1. ``py --version``